 As hard as it may be, it’s important to assess the damage.

 - What is the interest rate on each balance?

 “Listing your balances, minimum payment amounts and interest rates for each lender can give you a very clear way to visualize where you stand, which will help you determine the best way to begin,” O’Connell says.

 Once you’ve listed your credit card balances and interest rates and determined the cause of debt, it’s time to take action.

 First step: Start to pay down debt.
-Carrying large balances can affect your credit utilization, which in turn could affect your credit score.
+Carrying large balances can affect your credit utilization, which in turn could affect your credit scores.
 Your credit utilization is how much of your total credit limit you actually use.
-Typically, keeping your cards’ balances below 30 percent of their total limit is a good idea.
+Typically, keeping your cards’ balances below 30% of their total limit is a good idea.
 If you’re consistently racking up debt to the limit, you may be considered a risk to your lender.